robin-raymond/zax.io/meta-functions.md

 ### Meta-functions with omitted meta argument types

-The compile time language requires that types are known as the compiler doesn't not support runtime variable typed parameters.
+The compile-time language requires that types are known as the compiler doesn't not support runtime variable typed parameters.
 However, function types can be omitted and caller usage can be determined.
 Functions will only be considered as valid callee choice if their function signature is compatible with the caller's signature.
 If the signature of the function is compatible with the caller then the function is considered a candidate so long as a better candidate was not found.
 Better is subjective, but in Zax it means the function with the best exact match to the input and return types expected.

 ````zax
 add final : (